"The art of teaching is the art of assisting discovery.”

 Ms. Hsu received her B.A. with High Honors in Education, Sociology, and Anthropology from Swarthmore College and credits her work at CITYterm at the Masters School, Chinatown Youth Initiatives, and the Chester Children's Chorus with influencing her growth and path.
 During those moments in time when not involved in YAMA projects, Ms. Hsu can be found rehearsing and performing with her eclectic Latin music ensembleLa Cantina and in the viola section of the Yakima Symphony Orchestra, or hiking by summer / knitting by winter / wandering, wondering, and writing by fall and by spring.

-Mr. Creswell is the Chair of the YAMA Governing Committee, Bass Teaching Artist, and Repertoire Advisor.
+Mr. Creswell is the Chair of the YAMA Board of Directors, Bass Teaching Artist, and Repertoire Advisor.

 The founding music director of the Yakima Symphony Orchestra, and now Music Director Emeritus, Brooke Creswell retired in 2010 after a forty-two year career that saw the orchestra evolve from a community chamber orchestra of twelve players into a professional ensemble of sixty-five.

 Alex received his B.A. from Gonzaga University and his M.M. in Performance and Pedagogy from Central Washington University.
 His main teachers were Kevin Hekmatpanah, Minna Rose Chung and John Michel.
-He has received lessons from Hans Jorgen Jensen of Northwestern and Julia Lichten of the Manhattan School of Music during his time at the Meadowmount School of Music.
+He was also a student of Hans Jorgen Jensen of Northwestern and Julia Lichten of the Manhattan School of Music during his time at the Meadowmount School of Music.